Hornet & Wasp Elimination In Wilmington, NC

 We will explain the service to you and make sure you understand everything.
 Since we are locally owned we make sure each of our customers is taken care of and happy with their pest control service.
 Let Go-Forth Pest Control of Wilmington take care of your hornet and wasp problem today.

-Soak cotton balls with any of the essential such as lemon, peppermint, clove, spearmint or cinnamon, and place them in strategic locations around your house – you can also put them in your garden.
+Soak cotton balls with any of the essential oils such as lemon, peppermint, clove, spearmint, or cinnamon, and place them in strategic locations around your house - you can also put them in your garden.
 Remember to replace the cotton balls as soon as they dry off.

-As inviting as bay leaves to humans, most pesky pests including wasps find it pungent.
+As inviting as bay leaves are to humans, most pesky pests, including wasps, find it pungent.
 Eugenol and myrcene are extracted from these leaves; they are the key reasons why these pests cannot stand the smell of bay leaves.
 Just like cucumber and other essential oils, you can hang freshly cut bundles of twigs with leaves in places where wasps are frequently seen.
-The good news is, as the leaves dry off, it can be used to ward off other pests from your home.
+The good news is, as the leaves dry off, they can be used to ward off other pests from your home.

 To make a larger area of your home and environment wasp-free, you can make wasp repellent spray using peppermint oil as the key ingredient.
 Add one tablespoon of peppermint oil into a cup of sixteen ounces of water, shake thoroughly and then pour the mixture into a spray bottle, and spray to areas where wasps frequent.

 Alternately, you can use cinnamon oil instead of peppermint oil, but if you have toddlers and younger kids around, it is better to stick with peppermint oil because cinnamon oil can irritate the skin and damage the eyes.
 Nonetheless, it is highly advisable to take extra caution when spraying wasp-infested areas.
-If you think you cannot handle, consult your local pest exterminator for professional advice.
-Otherwise, use the essential oil every week for maximum result.
+If you think you cannot handle it, consult your local pest exterminator for professional advice.
+Otherwise, use the essential oil every week for maximum results.